HF-Ifrit/Utility-Media-Player/UtilityMediaPlayer/README.txt

 	-Track Seeking
 	  The slider to the right of the time controls playback of the track Adjusting it will cause the track to move playback to the selected value.
+	-Playlists
+	  -Play a song, and then select File -> Add to Playlist.
+You will be prompted to enter a name for the playlist.
+Do so.
+You can then add more tracks to the playlist.
+When finished, select File -> Save Playlist.
+It will be saved to the playlists folder in the application directory.
+At a later instance of the application, select File -> Open Playlist.
+The songs will appear on the right menu bar.
+Open any song, and then the playlist will auto-play.
+  	   You may skip songs and even play media from the left bar at any time, until
+	   you resume playing the playlist.

    d.
 Video Player
 	-Seeking